Small jars of coffee.

 Current participants are:

-Town Church, Spurgeon, Church on the Rock, St Martin’s Church, St Andrew’s Church, St Peter’s Church, St Sampson’s Church, Les Camps Methodist Church, St Joseph’s Church, Inner Wheel, Wesley Methodist Church, St Stephen's Church, Holy Trinity Church, St John's Church, Capelles Methodist Church, St Matthew's Church, Northern Trust, Vale Church, Salvation Army.
+Town Church, Spurgeon, Church on the Rock, St Martin’s Church, St Andrew’s Church, St Peter’s Church, St Sampson’s Church, Les Camps Methodist Church, St Joseph’s Church, Wesley Methodist Church, St Stephen's Church, Holy Trinity Church, St John's Church, Capelles Methodist Church, St Matthew's Church, Northern Trust, Vale Church, Salvation Army, St Andrew's Church of Scotland.

 Others arrange collections on an ad hoc basis and these include:

-Education Department, Medical Specialist Group, Queen’s Road Medical Practice, Aon Insurance, Guernsey Financial Services Commission, Intertrust.
+Education Department, Medical Specialist Group, Queen’s Road Medical Practice, Aon Insurance, Guernsey Financial Services Commission, Intertrust, The Plough.

 If you would like to know more about setting up either a permanent or temporary satellite collection point at your church or place of work then please contact us.